Updated: Why HWRC Booking Systems Make Financial Sense

 Mark Broxup, General Manager at Western Riverside Waste Authority (WRWA), also states that autonomous booking rules have enabled his team to prevent out-of-borough residents from using its site, resulting in annual cost savings of over £200,000.

-Now that we've established that HWRC booking systems deliver substantial savings let's explore how these savings are created.
+Now that we've established that HWRC booking systems deliver substantial savings, let's explore how these savings are created.

 • By reducing tonnage and waste management costs.

-• By increasing site efficiency.
+• By increasing site efficiency and improving processes.

 By controlling the number of site visits, HWRC managers can allocate staff more effectively, avoid over/understaffing, and reduce unnecessary overtime spending.